All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will peptides interfere with surgical healing?

 BPC-157 and TB-500 support natural healing processes.
-They should not interfere with surgical repair.
-However, their effects on angiogenesis and tissue remodeling make surgeon awareness essential.
+They shouldn't interfere with surgical repair.
+But their effects on angiogenesis and tissue remodeling make surgeon awareness important.

 Can I use peptides after cosmetic surgery?